 Although the bioavailability may be a little confusing, especially if you’re only starting in your CBD journey, it actually puts you at an advantage.

-Taking CBD will mean that you’ll have more control over how you manage your pain.
+Taking CBD will mean you’ll have more control over managing your pain.

 You can choose your method of consumption according to how quickly you want to feel the effects or how long you want them to last.